seh-GAH-toh/Pumpkin-Website/docs/en/config/lan-broadcast.md

 :::

 #### `motd`: String (optional)
-The MOTD to broadcast out to clients.
-Will use server's MOTD by default.
+The MOTD to broadcast out to clients; uses the server's MOTD by default.

 > [!CAUTION]
 > LAN broadcast MOTD does not support multiple lines, RGB colors, or gradients.
-Pumpkin does not verify the MOTD before broadcasted.
+Pumpkin does not verify the MOTD before broadcasting it.
 If the server MOTD is using these components, consider defining this field so that clients see a proper MOTD.

 :::code-group
 ```toml [features.toml] {3}